How to Report Sexual Misconduct

 - “All reports of rape and sexual assault or attempts to commit such offenses and all conversations between police officers and victims of said offenses shall not be public reports and shall be maintained by the police departments in a manner which will assure their confidentiality.”
 (Massachusetts General Laws, Chapter 41, Section 97D).

-- Wentworth Public Safety can contact a member of the Center for Wellness and Disability Services, day or night, at the request of the survivor.
+- Wentworth Public Safety can contact a member of the Center for Wellness, day or night, at the request of the survivor.

 Students can Report to Office of Student Affairs or the Title IX Coordinator

 You may speak to the Assistant Dean of Students in the Office of Student Affairs for information on the Wentworth student discipline process and options within this system.
 If you choose to report the incident to Wentworth Public Safety, the police can assist you with reporting options, provided that you give the police permission to do so.
 The Office of Student Affairs takes privacy concerns very seriously.
-Students may also report incidents of sexual misconduct to the Title IX Coordinator, Margaret Card, Interim Vice-President for Human Resources.
+Students may also report incidents of sexual misconduct to the Title IX Coordinator.

 Faculty and Staff can Report to the Title IX Coordinator